 And it is from the A941 that Auchindoun Castle can be reached.
-As the road climbs south after turning off the A920 not far from Dufftown itself, a signposted track ascends to the left just short of a pull off where a car can be left.
-It is then a half mile walk up this track and along an offshoot to an old farmstead before a final few hundred yards skirting fields along an obvious path to the open land around the castle itself.
+As the road climbs south after turning off the A920 not far from Dufftown itself, a signposted track ascends to the left.
+When we last visited the only parking was in a pull off beside the main road.
+We understand that since then a parking area has been constructed at the top of the track.
+From the track you follow an offshoot to an old farmstead before a final few hundred yards skirting fields along an obvious path to the open land around the castle itself.
 Good footwear is recommended, especially for the last stretch of track which can be pretty muddy after bad weather.

 You catch glimpses of Auchindoun Castle as you follow the track to the farmstead, and the header image shows the castle as you see it from the approach path.
 What is immediately obvious is just how much of the castle is still standing.
 It is certainly ruinous, but it is also remarkably complete, perhaps saved from large scale robbing of structural stone by the remote location and, apart from the farmstead, which has clearly reused stone from the castle, the absence of nearby settlement.